ibm-cloud-docs/vpc/pps-update-policy.md

 As a service provider, you are responsible for managing your consumer account IDs.
 Currently, tracking or validating account IDs is not supported.
 For more information, see [Responsibilities for managing consumer account IDs](/docs/vpc?topic=vpc-pps-consumer-account-id-responsibilities&interface=ui).
 {: attention}

-You can update or delete a Private Path service account policy at any time using the UI, CLI, API, or Terraform.
+You can update or delete a Private Path service account policy at any time using the console, CLI, API, or Terraform.
 {: shortdesc}

-## Updating and deleting an account policy in the UI
+## Updating and deleting an account policy in the console
 {: #pps-ui-update-account-policy}
 {: ui}